 Approved classification tools

-The Classification (Publications, Films and Computer Games) Act 1995 was amended on 11 September 2014 to provide the Minister for Justice with the power to approve classification tools for the purposes of classifying publications, films and/or computer games.
+The Classification (Publications, Films and Computer Games) Act 1995 was amended on 11 September 2014 to provide the Minister with the power to approve classification tools for the purposes of classifying publications, films and/or computer games.
 Decisions produced from approved classification tools are taken to be decisions of the Classification Board.

 In deciding whether to approve a classification tool, the Minister must have regard to any written guidelines made by the Minister.
 The guidelines are available below: